.png?width=810&name=See%20usFCR%20in%20pheonix%20and%20La%20(2).png)

 Back to Basics

-Your cost is made up of the cost of labor, supplies, procurement materials and your overhead.
+Your cost is made up of the cost of labor, supplies, procurement materials, and overhead.
 That plus your profit, or the margin you stand to make, equals your price.” – Ellen Beebe, The Formula for Cost Proposals on Government Contracts.